chef/chef-web-docs/content/resources/README.md

 **syntax_full_code_block**

 A code block showing the full syntax of all of the properties available in a resource.
+This can be omitted and nothing will be displayed.

 **syntax_full_properties_list**

 A list of all of the properties in the code block in ``syntax_full_code_block``.
-In list format.
+This can be omitted and nothing will be displayed.

 **syntax_shortcode**

 Some resources use a shortcode to display their syntax section.

 For example: